Catherine Deneuve

 Catherine Deneuve's mansion

-Catherine couldn't quit her bad habit of smoking.
-She also enjoys a glass or two of wine occasionally.
-However, she still looks much younger than her age.
-The actress happily shares the habits that help her look so fresh:
+Catherine couldn't kick her smoking habit.
+She also enjoys the occasional glass or two of wine.
+Still, she looks much younger than her years.
+The actress is happy to share the habits that keep her looking so fresh:

 • getting at least eight hours of sound sleep and eating healthy food;